-Heading to Walt Disney World during the winter and not sure what to pack?
-After having traveled to Walt Disney World during the coldest months of the year, we have quickly learned some of the best items to pack to keep you comfy, cozy and still looking cute!So let’s get started, shall we?
+Heading to Walt Disney World during the Winter and not sure what to pack?
+This Cozy Disney World Winter Packing List is sure to get you through the chilly days and nights.
+After having traveled to Walt Disney World during the coldest months of the year, we have quickly learned some of the best items to pack to keep you comfy, cozy, and still looking cute!
+Because, while it doesn’t get that cold in Florida when you’re standing outside in 40-degree Florida weather to watch the parade at night, you will wish you wearing more.
+So let’s get started, shall we?

 This post includes affiliate links to help fund our Disney travel and coffee addiction; which we share with you weekly.
 As an Amazon Associate, and affiliate publisher we earn a small commission from qualifying purchases and will be compensated if you make a purchase after clicking the links.

 Walt Disney World in the Winter

 Winter is actually probably one of our favorite seasons at Walt Disney World because not only is it a season of lower crowds, but also has some of the best weather in our opinion.
 Not having to fight with humidity and 90+ degree temps is always preferred for us, so if it means we need to put in a bit more effort in our packing, then so be it.
 And while there are many reasons that Winter at Walt Disney World, you won’t enjoy it if you’re not dressed for it!